 After Kristallnacht: An Infamous Press Conference ‘Justifies’ Terror, 1938

-The night of November 9-10, 1938, that came to be known as Kristallnacht (“Night of Broken Glass”) remains one of the most shocking eruptions of violence, outside of wartime, that modern Europe has ever seen.
-In the course of several hours, as German paramilitary thugs and more than a few non-Jewish citizens rampaged through cities in Germany and Austria, destroying Jewish-owned stores, torching centuries-old synagogues and killing scores of innocents, the world was given its most graphic glimpse yet of the true, depraved nature of Hitler’s Reich.
+The night of November 9-10, 1938, forever after known as Kristallnacht (“Night of Broken Glass”), remains one of the most shocking eruptions of violence, outside of wartime, that modern Europe has ever seen.
+In the course of several hours, as German paramilitary thugs and non-Jewish citizens rampaged through cities in Germany and Austria, destroying Jewish-owned stores, torching centuries-old synagogues and killing scores of innocents, the world was given its most graphic glimpse yet of the depraved nature of Hitler’s Reich.

 It is an intolerable state of affairs [Goebbels told members of the press] that within our borders and for all these years hundreds of thousands of Jews still control whole streets of shops, populate our recreation spots and, as foreign apartment owners, pocket the money of German tenants, while their racial comrades abroad agitate for war against Germany and gun down German officials.

 At least some of the non-German press were having none of it.
 The Times of London, for instance, noted that “no foreign propagandist bent upon blackening Germany before the world could outdo the tale of burnings and beatings, of blackguardly assaults on defenseless and innocent people, which disgraced that country yesterday.”

 But outrage from the likes of England, America and other countries that, in short order, would be at war with the Reich was far too little and came too late to slow the anti-Semitic juggernaut.
 Two days after Kristallnacht, Germany’s Jews were fined roughly a billion Reichsmark (about $400 million in 1938) for “property damaged in the rioting.”